The team

 Alberto Redaelli, PhD, Full Professor

-Full Professor in the Deparment of Electronics, Information and Bioengineering (DEIB) at Politecnico di Milano, and head of the Bioengineering REsearch Area since 2020.
-He co-founded and coordinates the Biomechanics Research Group at DEIB.
-He is the authored of more than 240 full manuscripts published on international peer-reviewed scientific journals in the fields of biomechanics, microfluidics, and nano-biomechanics, with an h-index of 48 and more than 9000 citations according to Scopus.
-He has coordinated 7 European projects, 9 national projects funded by the Italian Government, and 6 projects funded by Cariplo Foundation.
-Recently, he has been coordinating a POS project on data analysis, a PNC project on advanced diagnostic tools, and a PNRR-funded project.
-Moreover, he is the co.founder of two spin-off companies stemmed from Politecnico di Milano: Artiness, which developes Mixed Reality applications for cardiac surgery, and BiomimX, which develops microfluidic platforms for cell culturing and drug screening.
+Full Professor in the Department of Electronics, Information and Bioengineering (DEIB) at Politecnico di Milano, he has led the Bioengineering Division over the past six years.
+He co-founded and coordinates the Biological and Biomechanical Engineering Research Group at DEIB.
+He has authored more than 250 peer-reviewed journal articles in biomechanics, microfluidics, and nanobiomechanics (Scopus h-index 51; 10,000+ citations).
+He has coordinated 7 European projects, 9 national projects funded by the Italian Government, and 6 projects funded by Fondazione Cariplo; more recently, he has led a POS project on data analysis, a PNC project on advanced diagnostic tools, and a PNRR-funded initiative.
+He is also co-founder of two Politecnico di Milano spin-offs: Artiness, which develops mixed-reality applications for cardiac surgery, and BiomimX, which develops microfluidic platforms for cell culture and drug screening.

 Emiliano Votta, PhD, Associate Professor